opendilab/DI-engine-docs/source/02_algo/model_based_rl_eng.rst

 --------------------

 The papers of Model-Based RL in recent years have been sorted out and summarized in `awesome-model-based-RL <https://github.com/opendilab/awesome-model-based-RL>`_ [1]_.
-One of the most classic Model-Based RL algorithms is Dyna-type reinforcement learning, which is a type of architecture that combines Model-Based RL and Model-Free RL.
+One of the most classic Model-Based RL algorithms is Dyna-style reinforcement learning, which is a type of algorithm that combines Model-Based RL and Model-Free RL.
-In addition to the classic Dyna-type reinforcement learning, there are roughly the following categories of model-based reinforcement learning:
+In addition to the classic Dyna-style reinforcement learning, there are roughly the following categories of model-based reinforcement learning:

 1. Model-Based Planning Algorithms